BoonHianLim/beyond-code-website-builder/README.md

 5. Visit localhost:8080 for backend (in Express)

 Acknowledgement:
-* The SVG used for the Partial Sketch-to-Code can be found here: https://www.svgrepo.com/svg/520888/pencil-edit.
+* The SVG used as a logo for the Partial Sketch-to-Code component in the panel can be found here: https://www.svgrepo.com/svg/520888/pencil-edit.
 Thanks Ankush Syal!